-Over at ProPublica, Jesse Eisinger paints a pictures of Bharara that shows how reluctant the recently U.S. Attorney was to go after bigger financial targets.
+Over at ProPublica, Jesse Eisinger paints a picture of Bharara that shows how reluctant the recent U.S. Attorney was to go after bigger financial targets.

 Bharara was appointed as the U.S. Attorney in the Southern District by Barack Obama in 2009.
 Bharara succeeded the man who then became Obama’s Attorney General, Eric Holder.